 Seat belts are made for adults.
-Children should stay in a booster seat until adult seat belts fit correctly, typically when children reach about 4 feet 9 inches in height and are 8 through 12 years of age.
-Most children will not fit in a seat belt alone until 10 to 11 years of age.
+Children should stay in a booster seat until adult seat belts fit correctly.
+Typically, this is when when children reach about 4 feet 9 inches in height and are 8 to 12 years of age.
+Most children will not fit in a seat belt alone until 10 to 12 years of age.

 When children are old enough and large enough to use the vehicle seat belt alone, they should always use lap and shoulder seat belts for the best protection.
 All children younger than 13 years should ride in the back seat.

 - The shoulder belt lies across the middle of the chest and shoulder, not the neck or throat.